Jorre-ai/CAW-frontend/README.md

 # How to run

-- Clone the dir (make sure you're on the right branch.. lol)
+- Clone the dir (make sure you're on the right branch.. gues its `master` lol)
 - In a terminal at the root of this project, run `npm install`
 - In a terminal at the root of this project, run `ng serve` to start the dev server or `ng serve --open` to also open a browser window to the project.